rrnyquist/ebenezer/_Scripture/ESV/55_II_Timothy.md

 Have nothing to do with foolish, ignorant controversies; you know that they breed quarrels. ^0223

-And the Lord’s servant must not be quarrelsome but kind to everyone, able to teach, patiently enduring evil, ^0224
+And the Lord's servant must not be quarrelsome but kind to everyone, able to teach, patiently enduring evil, ^0224

 correcting his opponents with gentleness.
 God may perhaps grant them repentance leading to a knowledge of the truth, ^0225

-and they may come to their senses and escape from the snare of the devil, after being captured by him to do his will. ^0226
+and they may escape from the snare of the devil, after being captured by him to do his will. ^0226

 But understand this, that in the last days there will come times of difficulty. ^0301